ZachSaucier/Just-Read/README.md

 ## How to use:

 Once Just Read has been installed, there are five built in ways to apply the effects to a given page.
-The first three use the default mechanism of selecting text:
+The first three use the default mechanism of selecting text and the other two allow the user to specify which text they want.

+### Use Just Read's built in selection

 1. Click the Just Read Chrome extension button.
 ![extension button](http://i.imgur.com/aCOIuVV.png)